fireundubh/playwithfire/fallout4/buffout-faqs.md

 bNVFlexDrawDebris=0
 ```

-**Note:** In some cases, crashes not logged by Buffout can be traced to not having FleX disabled.
+> Some crashes not logged by Buffout can be traced to not having FleX disabled.
+{.is-info}

 ## nvwgf2umx.dll crashes